How to Find Bed Bugs

 DDT

-The banned pesticide DDT was responsible for reducing bed bugs from a ubiquitous threat at the time of its first use in the 1940s, to near extinction in the US, UK and Canada by the late 1950s.
+The banned pesticide DDT was responsible for reducing these bugs from a ubiquitous threat at the time of its first use in the 1940s, to near extinction in the U.S., U.K. and Canada by the late 1950s.

 DDT acted by disrupting an insect’s nervous system, causing all the neurons to fire simultaneously.
 This especially effective method of action was augmented by the fact that DDT was, and is, highly persistent.
 Once applied, it had a residual effect that remained effective for months, sometimes years.